 I mean just take a look at these pools… could they be any cuter?
 Aside from the cuteness, these pools are also eco-friendly and BPA-free.

 The Xflated Kiddie Pool comes in three tasty design choices: watermelon, ice cream, and hamburger.
 It is three-rings high, so if one ring has a puncture, the whole pool will not completely collapse.

 Just like the H2OGO!, the Intex Mini Frame Pool holds up to swimming wear and tear.
-It promotes its foam-padded horizontal beams to protect swimmers entering, leaving, and playing hard in the pool.
+It is sturdy and very easy to assemble.

 Intex makes swimming time sweet with this Candy Zone inflatable play center.
 The garden hose is used for the sprinkler feature, but children two and up will slide to their heart’s content onto the extra padding below.

 Water fun does not have to be in the pool alone.
 The Wild Waves Water Park has a slide into the pool, but also a basketball hoop and ring toss for wet fun in and out of the water.